Compare cloud storage services for features, pricing and ecosystem fit.

 - Google Drive supports real-time collaboration in Docs/Sheets/Slides.

-- OneDrive supports Office editing & versioning, though some advanced features require paid licenses.
+- OneDrive supports Office editing and versioning, though some advanced features require paid licenses.

 - All three encrypt data in transit and at rest.